leechen112233/flask_blog/README.md

 A mini blog built on flask

 # deployment
-1. when deploy this application, you need to set the environment variables EMAIL_USERNAME and EMAIL_PASSWORD for sending emails correctly
+1. when deploy this application, you need to set the environment variables EMAIL_USERNAME and EMAIL_PASSWORD for sending emails correctl